How Much is My Standing Timber’s Worth?

 Acreage and Tract Size

-The size of the timber tract can significantly affect its value.
-Smaller tracts may have lower stumpage value due to higher per-unit operational costs.
-Larger tracts, on the other hand, often attract more interest from buyers because they are more economical to harvest.
+The size of your timber tract influences its stumpage value.
+Smaller tracts may have lower value per unit due to higher operational costs, while larger tracts tend to attract more interest from buyers as they’re more economical to harvest.
+Knowing your timber’s value per acre can help in planning and negotiations.

 Accessibility

-The ease with which logging equipment can access your timber is a crucial factor in determining its value.
-Poor road quality, steep terrain, or remote locations can increase logging costs, reducing the overall value of the timber.
-Improving access through road construction or selecting the most accessible areas for harvesting first can help mitigate these costs.
+How easily logging equipment can reach your timber plays a crucial role in its valuation.
+Difficult access—like poor road conditions, steep slopes, or remote locations—can increase logging costs and lower timber value.
+Improving access through road upgrades or harvesting the most accessible areas first can help reduce these costs and improve overall profitability.

 Forest trail providing clear access for logging vehicles, illustrating the importance of accessibility in timber valuation.